On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Introduction

 In what follows, we assume the observed frequencies are independent Poisson random variables and \eqref{eqn:A2} holds -- that is, asymptotically, the frequencies remain Poisson and do not reach the Gaussian limit.
 We also assume that, given a compact subset of $\X$ of $\Real^d$ with Lebesgue measure $|\X|$, the grouping leads to an exhaustive partition of $\X$ into bins.

-These assumptions are especially relevant in the physical sciences.
-Specifically, in physics and astronomy, the detector mechanism often leads to a discretization of the area under study.
-As a result, the data consists of event counts observed in the bins -- be it channels, pixels, voxels, or other segments -- of the discretized space.
-Moreover, even when the detector resolution is so high that it leads to a nearly continuous data stream, the statistical analysis is often conducted by partitioning the data into bins.
+These assumptions are relevant, for example, in physics and astronomy, where the detector mechanism often leads to a discretization of the area under study.
+As a result, the data consists of event counts observed in the bins -- be it channels, pixels, voxels, or other segments -- of the discretized space. \sara{Even} when the detector resolution is so high that it leads to a nearly continuous data stream, the statistical analysis is often conducted by partitioning the data into bins.
 This choice may be dictated by the need for fast computations and numerical stability when fitting the models under study, to improve the signal-to-noise ratio, and/or to simplify the model assessment stage.

-In $X$-ray astronomy, for example, the images and the spectra collected by the Chandra $X$-ray Observatory \citep{swartz} are used to study the properties of celestial objects.
-In high-energy physics, the energy spectra produced by the Large Hadron Collider are at the core of searches for new physics beyond the Standard Model; of particular interest are thinly populated high-energy bins in which the new phenomena are often expected to appear \citep[e.g.,][]{belforte}.
-In astroparticle physics, the images and the spectra generated by the Fermi Large Area Telescope \citep{atwood} enable the study of subatomic particles.
-In these settings, the data consists of Poisson-distributed photon counts observed over many bins.
-Hence, the goal is to estimate and validate the hypothesized mean function of a Poisson process defined over a discretized space.
+\sara{ In high-energy physics, for example, data from the Large Hadron Collider are often aggregated into discrete energy or mass bins and employed for searches for new physics beyond the Standard Model; of particular interest are thinly populated high-energy bins in which the new phenomena are often expected to appear \citep[e.g.,][]{belforte}.
+In astroparticle physics, the Fermi Large Area Telescope \citep{atwood} detects gamma rays from pulsars, active galactic nuclei, and supernova remnants.
+Individual photon events are binned into three-dimensional cubes, corresponding to spatial and energy bins.
+In all these settings, the data consists of Poisson-distributed photon counts observed over many bins. } Hence, the goal is to estimate and validate the hypothesized mean function of a Poisson process defined over a discretized space.

 Extensions to the multinomial scheme or situations in which the cells are defined by categorical variables are also possible in the proposed setup.